Cemetery Hill

 Jubal Early's attack on East Cemetery Hill, July 2, 1863 (engraving from The Century Magazine).

 Cemetery Hill is a landform on the Gettysburg Battlefield that was the scene of fighting each day of the Battle of Gettysburg (July 1-3, 1863).
 The northernmost part of the Army of the Potomac defensive "fish-hook" line, the hill is gently sloped and provided a site for American Civil War artillery (cf. the heavily wooded, adjacent Culp's Hill).

 Plan

-Cemetery Hill, with a statue of General Howard at the top.
+Cemetery Hill, with a statue of General Oliver Otis Howard at the top.

 Cemetery Hill overlooks the main downtown area of Gettysburg from the south, at 503 ft above sea level, 80 ft above the town center, about 100 ft above Winebrenner's Run at its base.
 Its crest extends in a southwest–northeast direction for about 700 yd.
 A shallow saddle on the crest about 150 yd from its northeast slope is the point where the Baltimore Pike crosses the hill and separates East Cemetery Hill from the remainder.
 The slopes to the north and west rise gradually; on East Cemetery Hill, the rise is steeper.
 The hill is crossed by the Baltimore Pike and the Emmitsburg Road, with the Taneytown Road between them.